-Jones is part of an elite group of 10 runners who have taken part in every single edition of the London Marathon since the first race in 1981.
-On Sunday 26 April 2020, they will all be hoping to continue their incredible record.
+Jones is part of an elite group of 10 runners known as The Ever Presents, who have taken part in every single edition of the London Marathon since the first race in 1981.
+They have all been awarded Spirit of the London Marathon Awards in recognition of their longevity, and on Sunday 26 April 2020, they will all be hoping to continue their incredible record at The 40th Race.

 We spoke to Jones and two other ‘Ever Presents’, Chris Finill and Bill O’Connor, to find out what they remember about the first ever race, how the London Marathon has changed over the last four decades and whether they foresaw how important the event would become to them.

 The three Ever Presents are now all good friends with distinguished marathon careers but back in 1981 they had very different reasons for making their way to the Start Line on Sunday 29 March.

 Jones explains: “My other club members wanted me to run it.
 There were quite a few of us and we did a lot to help out at the beginning.
 We provided the course doctor, we measured the course, we manned the two feeding stations, and a lot of our guys were there helping at the finish.”

 Jones was 47 years old at the time and had enjoyed a long career as a club runner.
 Meanwhile, Finill was a 22-year-old university student and running enthusiast who was eager to experience more marathons.

 “I ran my first marathon when I was 20 in 1979 in Saginaw, Michigan,” says Finill.
 “I also ran the Milton Keynes Marathon later that year.
 In 1981, I was in my final year at university in Surrey and I was running for a London club, so it seemed completely logical to run the London Marathon.”